top of page

 Fighting Dragons using LEAN

-In recent talks I have spoken on the topic of risk which of course meant we also talked about dragons.
+In past presentations I have spoken on the topic of risk which of course meant we also talked about dragons.
 Dragons, metaphorically speaking, represent uncertainty in our endeavours that hinder and often thwart our adventures.
 In the real world uncertainty creates the opportunity for risk which if not addressed hinders or thwarts mission success.

 It should not come as any surprise that Implementing LEAN might have its share of dragons to contend with and overcome.
 In this article we explore the problem of why so many LEAN implementations end in failure.
 Although we will focus on the supply chain the problem of failed LEAN implementations crosses almost all domains where LEAN is used.